DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 ### Component creation

-Then we should create a component, to add a Spreadsheet into the application.
-You can configure the component via the "config" object, see the [list of available properties](spreadsheet/api/overview/properties_overview.md).
+Now we should create a component, to add a Spreadsheet into the application.

 To display Spreadsheet on the page, we need to set the container to render the component inside.
 Let's create a new file named **src/components/Spreadsheet.svelte** and add the following code into it: